Sideboard

 -1 Surgical Extraction

--2 Death's Shadowfoil
+-2 Death's Shadow

 Much like the mainboard, the fun-ofs have come out to make the list a bit more consistent and capable of dealing with the harder match ups.
-Collective Brutality has moved to the sideboard because it is more specifically useful against the Burn and Control matches, and far more efficient in comparison to Death's Shadowfoil.
+Collective Brutality has moved to the sideboard because it is more specifically useful against the Burn and Control matches, and far more efficient in comparison to Death's Shadow.
 Similarly, Negate has been increased in numbers.

 Kalitas, Traitor of Ghet has increased by 1, to better deal with the poor Dredge match up, as well as Burn and other creature-based match ups.
 Room has been made for Damping Sphere to deal with the other poor match up in Tron, but also to better handle Storm.
 This has made Ceremonious Rejection less desirable, leading to it being cut from the list.